DTHoare/LGHG-site/pages/partners.md

 ---
-layout: page
+layout: page-fullwidth
-subheadline: "The People behind the Project"
+subheadline: "The People"
 title: "Partnerships"
 teaser: "This is a summary of the people and organisations."
 header: